fnadalin/GBC_SUM159PT_paper/README.md

 The output is a module score for each gene expression meta-program, for each cell, and the associated AUC.

+## Acknowledgements

+This repository was created with the help of [Simone Procaccia](https://github.com/simozhou) (Barcoded multiome data analysis).

 ## Contact

 For feedback or questions about this repository, please contact [Francesca Nadalin](mailto:francesca@ebi.ac.uk).